Anwarvic/BertPuncCap/README.md

 >>> bert_punc_cap = BertPuncCap(bert_model, bert_tokenizer, checkpoint_path)
 ```

-Now, we have loaded the model.
-Let's use it on a simple example:
+Now that we have loaded the model, let's use it:
 ```python
 >>> x = ["bonsoir",
 ...      "notre planète est recouverte à 70 % d'océan et pourtant étrangement on a choisi de l'appeler « la Terre »"